wickyaswal/php-my-sql-pdo-database-class/README.md

 A database class for PHP-MySQL which uses the PDO extension.

+If you have any questions go to : http://indieteq.com/index/readmore/how-to-prevent-sql-injection-in-php

 ## To use the class
 #### 1. Edit the database settings in the settings.ini.php
 ```